 This anime is a very interesting type of anime.
 I'd like to call it "smooth drama".
 Not so aggressive so you might find it boring in a way.
 The ending is one of those endings that makes you want to know what happens next.
 Almost like a teaser to a season 2, even though, I highly doubt that will ever happen!
 Overall, very slice of life/drama anime.

 A girl wants to become her deceased sister but falls in love.
 Another desperately seeks affection.
 It's not bad, but not great either.
 The main issue I have about the story is the overall theme "just stay as you are, never change or I will stop loving you" - and this is very angering.

-It's a slice of life, so to real plot or anything ever happens, apart from the cliched (and so, so overused) school festival - another reason to deduct points.
+It is a slice of life, and therefore obviously no real plot or anything ever happens - apart from the cliched (and so, so overused) school festival - another reason to deduct points.